 If long-term financing is your concern, the Office of Financial Aids administers state, federal and institutional funds.
-Typically, financial aid applications for an academic year must be submitted early in the preceding spring term.
-If you miss the deadline, long-term student loans, Pell Grants and work opportunities may be your best alternatives.
+Typically, financial aid applications for an academic year must be submitted early in the preceding winter term.
+Funds are awarded on a first come, first served basis.
+If funds have been committed or spent, long-term student loans, Pell Grants and work opportunities may be your best alternatives.
 Contact the Office of Financial Aids for more information.